-Consistent with NMFS' implementing regulation requirements, Apache met with the Cook Inlet Marine Mammal Council (CIMMC) - the marine mammal ANO that represents Cook Inlet tribes - on March 29, 2011, to discuss the proposed activities and discuss subsistence concerns.
+Consistent with NMFS' implementing regulation requirements, prior to the issuance of the IHA for Area 1, Apache met with the Cook Inlet Marine Mammal Council (CIMMC) - the marine mammal ANO that represents Cook Inlet tribes - on March 29, 2011, to discuss the proposed activities and discuss subsistence concerns.
 Apache also met with the Tyonek Native Corporation on November 9, 2010, and the Salamatof Native Corporation on November 22, 2010.
 Additional meetings were held with the Native Village of Tyonek, the Kenaitze Indian Tribe, the Knik Tribal Council, and the Ninilchik Traditional Council.
 According to Apache, during all these meetings, no concerns were stated regarding potential conflict with subsistence harvest of marine mammals.
 Apache has identified the following features that are intended to reduce impacts to marine mammal subsistence users:

-• In-water seismic activities will follow mitigation procedures to minimize effects on the behavior of marine mammals and, therefore, opportunities for harvest by Alaska Native communities;

-• Regional subsistence representatives may support recording marine mammal observations along with marine mammal biologists during the monitoring programs and will be provided with annual reports; and
+- In-water seismic activities will follow mitigation procedures to minimize effects on the behavior of marine mammals and, therefore, opportunities for harvest by Alaska Native communities; and - Regional subsistence representatives may support recording marine mammal observations along with marine mammal biologists during the monitoring programs and will be provided with annual reports.